monster-js/monster-js/docs/main-concept/event-emitter.md

 ## Feature-Specific Event Emitters

-Weco JS allows you to create **feature event emitters** using the `createFeatureEventEmitter` function.
+Monster JS allows you to create **feature event emitters** using the `createFeatureEventEmitter` function.
 These emitters are designed to handle events related to specific features, simplifying event management for focused functionality.

 ## Creating a Feature Event Emitter